philipperemy/lead-lag/README.md

 </p>

 The contrast is maximized for ϑ = 15 seconds.
 This promptly means that bitflyer is the leader as expected and that btcbox takes on average 15 seconds to reflect any changes on its price.

+## Limitations of this current implementation

+- Only supports up to the second.
+Everything labeled in milliseconds is not correctly handled.

 ## References
 - [High-Frequency Covariance Estimates With Noisy and Asynchronous Financial Data](https://www.princeton.edu/~yacine/QMLE2D.pdf)
 - [On covariance estimation of non-synchronously observed diffusion](http://www.ms.u-tokyo.ac.jp/~nakahiro/mypapers_for_personal_use/hayyos03.pdf)